 Green tea contains essential trace minerals with potassium, calcium, magnesium and phosphorus having the greater amount.
 It also contains manganese, zinc. copper and iron in lesser amounts.
 These minerals will help your organs and body to function properly.

 Green tea is fully loaded with vitamins, which include Vitamin A, Vitamin B2, Vitamin B6, Vitamin C, Vitamin K and Folic Acid that possess different benefits for your health such as repairing tissues, assists in blood circulation, boost your immunity system to reduce risks of having infection and diseases.

 7. Oral and Dental Health.
 Studies show that regular drinking of tea can help improve your oral and dental health as it helps prevent plaque buildup, gum disease and bad breath.
-Green tea contains compounds that can kill bacteria associated with various oral health problems, therefore promoting healthy teeth and gums and preventing you from tooth loss.

 Dosage and Duration